Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 **Breaking Grapples.** A drunken patron has 4 (1d4 + 2) health and an AC of 13.
 He can be knocked out nonlethally with the pummel of a weapon or with a strong unarmed strike.
 He will also let her go on a successful DC 13 Charisma or Strength (Intimidation) check, which requires an action.

 ## Backstage Pass
 Upon arriving backstage, Moreau will tend to Laurent to make sure she's okay.
+She will chide him, claiming that she's "not a baby," and she can handle herself.
+If the player had helped rescue her, she would acknowledge that as well.

 # Appendix A